tendermint/tendermint/spec/light-client/detection/detection_003_reviewed.md

                 // we can create evidence for submission to the secondary ev := new InternalEvidence;
                 ev.Evidence.ConflictingBlock := trace[i];
+                // CommonHeight is used to indicate the type of attack
+                // if the CommonHeight != ConflictingBlock.Height this
+                // is by definition a lunatic attack else it is an
+                // equivocation attack
                 ev.Evidence.CommonHeight := common.Height;
                 ev.Peer := peer
                 return (ev, common, auxLS, FoundEvidence)